PubInv/intro-public-invention/README.md

 However, comments are welcome; please open issues for comments.

 This work was begun on July 26, 2021.
+I am beginning with the [kaobook](https://www.latextemplates.com/template/kaobook) template; thanks to the authors of that!
+I am not sure what the license of that matter is.